James McArdle

-James John McArdle (born 3 April 1989) is a Scottish actor from Glasgow.
+James John McArdle (born 3 April 1989) is a Scottish actor.
 He won the Ian Charleson Award for his role as Mikhail Platonov in Platonov and was nominated for an Laurence Olivier Award for Best Actor in a Supporting Role for portraying Louis Ironson in Angels in America.

 Early life

 McArdle was born in Glasgow, growing up in the city's Darnley neighbourhood and attending St Ninian's High School, Giffnock.
 As a child he attended PACE Theatre Company in nearby Paisley.
 Having worked as a child actor in films, at 17 he made the decision to travel by bus to London to train as a professional without informing his parents; he was accepted to RADA after initially fluffing his audition lines but managing to return and impress the selectors.
 He left the course towards its end in 2010, and in the same year he appeared in Macbeth at The Globe and starred in the summer smash hit Spur of the Moment by Anya Reiss at the Royal Court Theatre in London.
 He was also well received in his role in A Month in the Country by Ivan Turgenev at the Chichester Festival Theatre.